ripunjayrai777/JavaScript/README.md

 # JavaScript
-Learning Javascript- one for learning purpose.
+Learning Javascript- only for learning purpose.